 And when it comes to saving money, saving on groceries is one of the first things people try to tackle.

-So what if I told you that you can get paid by using an app to buy the same groceries you were already going to buy–Sort of like getting cashback for groceries?
+What if I told you that you can get paid for grocery shopping by using an app that rewards you for buying the same groceries you were already going to buy?

 This is available on both Android and iOS, to customers in the US or Canada.

 There are really only 3 steps to the process:

 - Download the Snap app: Android – iOS

 - Snap a photo of your receipt after purchasing the indicated items.